stanford-esrg/retina/examples/basic_dispatching/README.md

 Both examples process the same network events but use different thread management strategies.

+## Performance

+With the default configuration provided, testing on Stanford University network achieved **zero subscription loss** running at **135Gbps of traffic for 3 minutes**.

 ## Configuration

 The worker threads and message passing setup are designed to be configurable based on your system requirements.